vchaindz/vcn/docs/vcn-timestamp-jumpstart.md

 vcn login --lc-host timestamp.codenotary.com
 ```

-Once your secret is set you can notarize assets like in the following examples:
+Once your secret is set, you can notarize assets like in the following examples:

 ```
 vcn notarize <file>